 PK : Your message to our readers?

 SD : Be true to yourself and your civilisational inheritance.
 There is no equal to it in the world today.
-India has been regarded as the world’s moral and spiritual leader from ancient times.
+India has been regarded as the world’s spiritual leader from ancient times.
 This leadership has been gravely eroded in the last 60 years.
 Don’t let it disappear completely.
 Only a dedicated new generation of Hindus can save India from the grievous errors the last generation of secular Indians has perpetrated on the land and its people. ࿕ ࿕ ࿕